JiHong88/suneditor/README.md

                     ['undo', 'redo', 'bold', 'underline', 'fontColor', 'table', 'link', 'image', 'video'] ]

+                  ex) Alignment of button groups.
+                  // Set ".align" to the first item in the group. (default: left) [
+                      ['bold', 'underline', 'italic', 'strike'],
+                      ['.right', 'undo', 'redo']
+                  ]

                   ex) More button:
                   // The more button is defined as a string starting with a colon.(":").
                   // :Identifier - Title attribute - Button's innerHTML